wagtail/wagtail-vector-index/docs/vector-backends.md

 ```

 It does not need any additional processes to work, but it does require the
 `numpy` package to be installed.
-To use this backend, you should install Wagtail
+We recommend you do that by installing
-Vector Index with an optional dependency:
+Wagtail Vector Index with an optional dependency:

 ```sh
 python -m pip install wagtail-vector-index[numpy]